What’s the difference between institutionalisation and

 Think of any activity you are involved in:

-what are the objectives of the activity?
+what are the objectives of

 what is the structure of the activity?